Trustee Audit Guide

 - Monthly financial reports, financial statements and governmental filings

-- Records of expenditures from petty cash
+- Records of petty cash expenditures

 - Mortgage and loan agreements